flowhl/YoloAnnotationEditor/README.md

 ### YAML Editor
 1. Navigate to the YAML Editor tab
 2. Use the toolbar to create, open, save, or save as YAML files
-3. Configure dataset paths in the Path Settings section:
+3. Configure dataset paths in the Path Settings section
-   - Base Path: Root directory for your dataset
-   - Train Path: Path to training images
-   - Validation Path: Path to validation images
-   - Test Path: Path to test images
-4. Manage class definitions:
-   - Add or remove classes using the dedicated buttons
-   - Edit class names directly in the data grid
+4. Manage class definitions using the dedicated buttons and data grid
-   - Search/filter classes using the search box
-   - Sort classes by ID or name using the radio buttons
+5. Search/filter classes and sort by ID or name
-5. Changes are tracked and can be saved to the YAML file

 ### YOLO Preview
 1. Navigate to the YOLO Preview tab
-2. Configure the detection settings:
-   - Select an ONNX model file using the Browse button
+2. Select an ONNX model file using the Browse button
-   - Choose source type: Webcam or Screen capture
+3. Choose source type: Webcam or Screen capture
-   - Select input device from the dropdown
+4. Select input device and start/stop capture
-3. Control the detection:
-   - Start/Stop capture using the respective buttons
-   - Toggle YOLO detection on/off with the checkbox
+5. Toggle YOLO detection on/off and view real-time results

-4. View real-time detection results directly in the application
-5. Detection is performed using the loaded ONNX model and displays bounding boxes with class labels
+### OCR Annotation
+1. Navigate to the OCR Annotation tab
+2. Open a folder containing images
+3. Use "Detect with OCR" for automatic text recognition
+4. Navigate through images and edit text annotations
+5. Progress is automatically saved

+### OCR Dataset Tools
+1. Navigate to the OCR Dataset Tools tab
+2. **Convert TRDG to PaddleOCR**: Convert datasets with configurable train/val splits
+3. **Merge Datasets**: Combine multiple datasets with flexible scaling options
+4. **Generate Character Set**: Create character dictionaries from existing datasets
+5. **Analyze Dataset**: Get comprehensive statistics and recommendations for dataset improvement

 ## Development